Aryan-Sajith/NLP-Gazing/README.md

 The main goal of this project is to determine if user usage metrics(like gazing, mouse movements, and such) can be utilized to better predict user preferences for LLM outputs.

 For the first phase of this project I developed a set of scripts to process raw user interaction data (gaze and mouse movements) and align it with corresponding Large Language Model (LLM) query-response logs.
 The goal is to produce a clean, annotated dataset where each moment of user gaze is mapped to a specific query they were viewing.

-The user metrics and query data processing and fusion pipeline is broken down into three main steps:
+The user metrics and query data processing and fusion pipeline:

+0.  **(Optional) Timezone Fixing**: Was used before to fix timezones across database entries to follow a consistent GMT-timezone as opposed to varying local timestamps.
 1.  **Initial Data Formatting**: Cleans and corrects raw, malformed CSV interaction files.
 2.  **Query Extraction**: Parses a master log of all LLM queries and organizes them into a structured JSON file.
 3.  **Gaze-Query Matching**: Annotates the cleaned interaction data with query IDs by matching the text users were looking at with the text from the query logs.